- Who We Are

 Regular Sabbatical Leaves for Study or Restoration of Health

-The deadlines for submitting an application for a sabbatical for the 2014-15 school year is March 10 to the principal and March 17 to the superintendent.
-See DOE Personnel Memorandum #5 for details including eligibility and application guidelines.
+The deadlines for submitting an application for a spring 2015 sabbatical is Oct.
+24 to the principal and Oct.
+31 to the superintendent.
+See DOE Personnel Memorandum #2 for details including eligibility and application guidelines.

 Eligible teachers who want to study to enhance your teaching skills or restore their health if they are ill may request a sabbatical leave.
 For study sabbaticals, coursework must be rigorous and related to your teaching assignment.